Refining holographic models of the quark-gluon plasma: Fitting the models to lattice data

 Lastly, we will briefly discuss how our current approach with the DBI action contrasts with the previous practice of fitting V-QCD to lattice data~\cite{Gursoy:2009jd,Jokela:2018ers}.
 Namely, the action of V-QCD in the deconfined phase, assuming similar setup as here (only baryonic chemical potential and chirally symmetric phase with zero quark masses so that all quark flavors are alike) coincides with our DBI model in~\eqref{eq:actionDBI}.
 The main difference, that already appears in the IHQCD model~\cite{Gursoy:2007cb,Gursoy:2007er} that describes the pure glue sector of QCD is that there is a deconfinement phase transition.
 Therefore the vacuum in V-QCD is confining while in the approach~\cite{Gubser:2008ny,DeWolfe:2010he} that we are following here it is not.
 This is why the V-QCD model is fitted to lattice data for QCD thermodynamics only in the deconfined phase, \ie, for temperatures above the crossover scale~\cite{Jokela:2018ers,Jarvinen:2022gcc}.
 Moreover, the confining phase in the V-QCD model is chirally broken, which is implemented on the gravity side through a condensation of an additional scalar field~\cite{Bigazzi:2005md,Casero:2007ae,Dhar:2007bz,Bergman:2007pm,Jokela:2009tk}.

 The potential selections in the V-QCD scenario are more complex for two reasons.
-Firstly, the analog glue potential $\Vg(\phi)$ that was found to work well with backreacted flavors \cite{Alho:2015zua} incorporates exponentials in the UV crucial for accurately capturing running coupling effects up to two loops in the UV.
+Firstly, the analog glue potential $\Vg(\phi)$ that was found to work well with backreacted flavors \cite{Alho:2015zua} obeys a specific asymptotics at small coupling, which is crucial for accurately capturing running coupling effects up to two loops in the UV.
 Secondly, reflecting the above discussion about confinement, there is a judiciously chosen combination of a power-law times an explicit logarithm that gives a (good-type \cite{Gubser:2000nd}) singularity of the metric in the IR to achieve confinement and asymptotically linear glueball spectrum in the confined phase~\cite{Gursoy:2010fj}.
 The flavor potentials \cite{Jokela:2018ers}, analog of $w(\phi)$, were chosen not to spoil these qualities, agree with additional features in the quark sector (see the review~\cite{Jarvinen:2021jbd}), before fitting to lattice data in the same way as we do here.